 Generality.
 We undertake a comparative exploration of various methods' text and image generalization capabilities with MiniGPT-4 in E-VQA.
 Note that KE tends to display a lesser degree of image generalization, predominantly due to its inherent consideration of M-Locality during the training phase.
+Consequently, the image generalization efficiency of meta-learning methods tends to fall short when compared to memory-based methods.
 On the other hand, the superior image generalization capability exhibited by memory-based methods is achieved at the cost of compromising M-Locality, resulting in significantly lower levels of M-Locality.
 Through our evaluation of diverse editing methods, we recurrently identify that image generalization performance tends to be less robust than text generalization.